ElementsProject/lightning/doc/lightning-waitblockheight.7.md

 the block height at the time the command returns.

-If *timeout* seconds is reached without the specified blockheight being reached, this command will fail.
+If *timeout* seconds is reached without the specified blockheight being reached, this command will fail with a code of `2000`.

 AUTHOR
 ------